 Maintain a connection with your customers

 Santa has some of the best PR in the business.
 Licensing deals with some of the world’s largest soft drink manufacturers.
 His likeness being used by charities the world over.
 Not to mention his appearance schedule at malls and Thanksgiving parades all around the world.
-Santa knows where his customer base is, and he makes certain that Santa Ltd. is never too far out of mind when Christmas comes around.
+Santa knows where his customer base is, and he makes certain that Santa Ltd. is never too far out of mind when the holidays come around.

 Today’s always-on culture means that you can be yesterday’s news faster than ever before.
 Know where your audience is, and make sure that you’re working in that space, else you end up being left behind.